RSE-AI-for-Net-Zero/invenio-factory-patch/README.md

 ## Usage
 1. add as a dependency
 2. add `config_ui` and `config_api` files to the app's instance path
-3. instead of, e.g., doing this
+3. anywhere where you refer to something in `invenio_app`, refer instead to its counterpart in `invenio_factory_patch`.
+E.g., rather than do this
    ```
    from invenio_app.celery import celery
    ```